Nexus-Mods/vortex-api/docs/_posts/2022-4-3-Game Detection.md

   // we have to go through the MS launcher.

   // alternatively, if the game is set to allow mods and is installed in a custom location (as allowed by newer
-  // versions of the MS store application) it's far more reliable to try to confirm the existence of
+  // versions of the MS store application) the game store is far less restrictive and it it's more reliable to try
-  // the game's 'appxmanifest.xml' file.
+  // to confirm the existence of the game's 'appxmanifest.xml' file. (executable will still have restrictions) try {
-  try {
     // Try to confirm the existence of the game's executable. await fs.stat(path.join(gamePath, EXE_NAME))